• Skip to primary navigation

 Prepare the vegetables (images 1 and 2)

-Start by chopping the mushrooms and onions into small pieces, then fry the mushrooms in a little olive oil until they are softened.
+Fry the mushrooms in a little olive oil until they are softened.
 Remove from the pan and set aside.

 Fry the onions, garlic and rice (images 3 and 4)

-Tip the chopped onions and garlic into the same pan that you used for the mushrooms.
+Tip the chopped onions and garlic into the same pan you used for the mushrooms.
 You may need to add a little extra olive oil.
 Fry them gently until the onions become translucent.
-Keep the heat quite low, you don’t want the onions to turn brown, or the garlic to burn.
+Keep the heat quite low, you don't want the onions to turn brown, or the garlic to burn.
 Once the onions are softened, add the rice and give it a good stir to ensure all the grains are covered with oil.
 Then add the wine.

 A collage of 3 images showing the texture of the cooked rice, and the finished dish once the mushrooms and peas have been added.